AdobeDocs/experience-manager-screens.en/help/user-guide/experience-fragments-activation-omnichannel.md

 An Experience Fragment is a group of one or more components including content and layout that are referenced within pages.

-The following use case allows to you implement a demo project from where the Experience Fragment is leveraged to an AEM Screens project.
-The key highlights of this use case involves:
+The following use case lets you implement a demo project from where the Experience Fragment is applied to an AEM Screens project.
+The key highlights of this use case involve the following:

 * Increasing Text Size
 * Flipping the Images